What To Ask on Campus Tours

 - How often do students go home on the weekends?

 - What's it like in the residence halls?

 But SLU's tour leaders will also give you a personal look at campus.
 "I try to keep my campus tours in the first person," says another ambassador.
 "I tell my guests, 'I like to go to Busch Student Center; this is where I sit in class; this is where my friends come to throw a Frisbee around; that kind of stuff.'"

 Don't Ask These College Questions

 Are there any questions you shouldn't ask on a college tour?
 Keep the focus on yourself, not your guide.
-So stay away from asking them about their GPA, their SAT score, their financial aid package and how much weight they gained when they came to college (Yikes, MYOB).
+So stay away from asking them about their GPA, their SAT score, their financial aid package and other topics that might be sensitive.

 But never hesitate to ask a question about the university's academics, campus life or even the architectural features you notice around campus.
 (At SLU, highlights include the gorgeous view inside College Church and Samuel Cupples House — some people think it looks like Hogwarts.)

 "The best part is when the campus tour ends and a student says to me that she can tell how much I love my school," a SLU ambassador says.